openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

           if (virtual != NULL) {
               // Release the memory.
               OsalMemFree(virtual);
-              // Set the pointer to null.
+              // Set this pointer to null.
               virtual = NULL;
           }